vohai2003/hdp_data_tutorials/tutorials/hdp/setting-up-a-spark-development-environment-with-java/tutorial.md

 ## Creating a new IntelliJ Project

 > NOTE: Instructions may vary based on operating system.
+On this tutorial we will be using IntelliJ Version: 2018.2.1 on MAC OSX High Sierra.

 Create a new project by selecting **File** > **New** > **Project**: